Dr. Phonexay Simon Interview on "The Day with Trae" Transcript from Video Interview Below, (my…

 The researchers in this study2 in the European Journal of Clinical Nutrition questioned whether a diet of nuts would raise cholesterol and fat due to their high-fat content.
 Interestingly, the data suggests that nuts might be protective against obesity, hypercholesterolemia, and insulin resistance.

 High-quality honey, especially local honey, is beneficial for the immune system3.
 The reasoning for using local honey is that pollination of local flowers helps expose the immune system to these local pollens.
 This effectively desensitizes the immune system so that it does not overreact to its local natural environment.
+Another type of mega-immune promoting honey is Manuka Honey which is supposed to be a type of raw wild honey from New Zealand.
+Local honey makes more sense when considering the “exposure” theory, but the New Zealand honey should theoretically be less adulterated by pollutants, but really, any real honey is a living food.

 Recently, research such as this one4 found in Diabetes Care is aimed at looking at the blood sugar controlling properties of cinnamon.
 In Chinese Medicine, cinnamon is used to invigorate blood vessels, warm the Yang, and improve digestion.